toddgeist/FM-Parameters/README.markdown

 ## The format

 These functions manipulate data stored in a format that matches the variable-declaration format of FileMaker's Let () function.
 This is so that the format will appear familiar to FileMaker developers without additional background knowledge.
-This mirrors the relationship between JavaScript and JSON, so the format is colloquially called "FSON," as in "FileMaker-native JSON."
-I invite other suggestions because this is not a perfect metaphor; the incarnation of FSON supported by these functions does not support all the data structures that JSON does without extra effort on the developer's part.
+This mirrors the relationship between JavaScript and JSON.

 ## The functions